 Needless to say, her special breakfast of choice involves Nutella.

-Anyway, once I’d been reminded of it, I couldn’t stop thinking about it.
-Specifically, how I could use it as an ingredient in things.
+Once I’d been reminded of it, I couldn’t stop thinking about it.
+Specifically, how I could use it as an ingredient, rather than just a spread.
 And then I thought, hey, shortbread is just fat, sugar and flour, and Nutella is basically fat and sugar, so if I add flour to Nutella, then it should make shortbread.
 Right?

 I cut out the dough into about 15 medium-sized hearts, and then rerolled the rest and made another 24 little stars.
 The baked Nutella shortbread biscuits were crisp, light, chocolatey, crunchy and delicious.